Collision Repair News

 So check back often and follow us on X @Ask_ICAR to ensure you’re equipped with the most up-to-date collision repair technical information available in the industry.

-Locating ADAS Information: Audi
+Locating ADAS Information: Mitsubishi

 As a collision repair technician, there is one part of a service manual that houses all of the information you would ever need…right?
 This is not the case with modern vehicles.
 You may be required to look in numerous manuals to find the information required to safely repair the vehicle.